 That’s not how the Marketplace works.

 It’s a game of subjective trading and to play the game well, we must stand firm in our beliefs.
-If we believe someone is of lesser value to us, not to them or anyone else, but to us, we must acknowledge our belief and express it through effective negotiation.
+If we believe something is of lesser value to us, not to them or anyone else, but to us, we must acknowledge our belief and express it through effective negotiation.

 We must be willing to walk away to honor our beliefs or be willing to pay the price they set.

-- A bed was broken in an RV we rented.
+1. A bed was broken in an RV we rented.
 I asked what discount would be provided and got $80 off with no hassle.

-- My bank charged a late payment fee when my family moved cross-country.
+2. My bank charged a late payment fee when my family moved cross-country.
 I asked them to refund the fee.
 They did.

-- My insurance company wanted to declare our vehicle totaled from a hailstorm.
+3. My insurance company wanted to declare our vehicle totaled from a hailstorm.
 I asked them not to.
 They reversed course and paid for all the repairs.
 The repair shop estimate then came in too high and the insurance company changed to declare it a total loss again.
 I asked the shop to adjust cost to come in under the threshold.
 They did and we didn’t have to buy a new car.

-- I switched jobs a few years into my professional career.
+4. I switched jobs a few years into my professional career.
 I was comfortable at my current company but interested in helping another company grow in the area from the ground up.
 I asked for more than they initially offered.
 They paid gladly.

-- Earlier this year I purchased a $225 mosquito trap.
+5. Earlier this year I purchased a $225 mosquito trap.
 Despite mosquito treatments, we just weren’t seeing relief.
 The mosquito trap came and I ran it all day every day for months.
 It didn’t help.
 The idea of returning it was in my mind for a while but kept getting de-prioritized.
 Eventually, I planned on just bringing it to Goodwill to get it out of the garage.
 But then I decided to send a note to the company and see if they would refund it.
 I emailed and asked if it could be returned.
 They said yes but I needed my order number…which I couldn’t find.
 I asked them to provide my order number.
 They did.
 I returned it for a full refund less shipping costs.
 This took all of 15 minutes from start to finish.

 Those are all financially related, but perhaps you’re in a more emotional spot of needing to ask a courageous question.

 I was head over heels for a girl I met at church.
 After getting to know each other, I asked her to be my girlfriend.
 She said yes.
 A little while later, I asked her dad for his blessing to propose to her.
 He said yes.
 And shortly after that, I asked the woman of my dreams to marry me.
-She said yes and my life has been forever changed.
+She said yes and my life was forever changed.

 I could go on and on about all the times I asked and then received.
 Not because of external factors but simply because of asking.